samkeen/todo_app_plus_mcp/README.md

 ## Running the Application

-The application consists of three main components that can be run independently or together:
+The application consists of four main components that can be run independently or together:

 1. The Todo API (Backend) - Serves data via REST endpoints
 2. The Todo UI (Frontend) - Provides a web interface
 3. The Todo MCP Server - Allows AI assistants to interact with the Todo app
-4. The Todo Chat CLI (Chat interface for interacting with the Todo app)
+4. The Todo Chat CLI - Provides a command-line chat interface for interacting with Todo app via Claude and MCP

 ### Running the Todo API (Backend)